 I don't know how far back you want to go, but how about we start at the beginning and then skip around some?

-I was born on an Air Force Base in Tacoma, Wash.
+I was born on an Air Force Base in Tacoma, Washington.
 My dad was career Air Force, and that made me a military brat.
 By the time I graduated high school, I had attended 11 schools.

 Consequently, I am great at getting people to open up quickly and lousy at higher math.